Motorcycles, motorcycle accessories, motorcycle clothing, helmets, reviews and more!

 Conclusion

-The URBAN N350 demonstrates that the company has discovered the formula for making nicely designed, high-quality helmets at surprisingly reasonable prices.
-In fact, I'd say that from the examples we've seen so far, the URBAN helmets are among the highest quality motorcycle helmets we've tried, regardless of price.
+In fact, I’d say that from the examples we’ve seen so far, the URBAN helmets are among the highest quality motorcycle helmets we’ve tried, regardless of price.

 I don't know how they do this, to be honest, because the helmet is manufactured in Europe, not the first place one thinks of for low-cost manufacturing.

-If you like this style helmet, the N350 should be high on your shopping list.
 I can tell you that there are way too many very cheap feeling open-face and scooter style helmets, because the manufacturers apparently feel that they can cut corners with this design and no one will complain.
-The N350 sets a new standard for quality that has raised the bar at this price point.

-Product Review: URBAN Helmets N350 Moto
+wBW Review: URBAN N350 Moto

 Colors: 14 different hues.
-Made in: E.U.
+Made In: EU

 Review Date: March 2007